rawrxiv/gismocaster/readme.md

-MQTT Devices (WIP)
+MQTT Devices
 ==============
-User interface to configure autodiscovery for TuyaMQTT (and Home Assistant: WIP).
+User interface to configure autodiscovery for TuyaMQTT and Home Assistant.

+- basic light and switch types should work.

 How does it work?
 ---------------